Methotrexate: Mechanism of action

 Methotrexate is an antimetabolite of the antifolate type.
 It is thought to affect cancer and rheumatoid arthritis by two different pathways.
 For cancer, methotrexate competitively inhibits dihydrofolate reductase (DHFR), an enzyme that participates in the tetrahydrofolate synthesis.
 The affinity of methotrexate for DHFR is about 1000-fold that of dihydrofolate.
 DHFR catalyses the conversion of dihydrofolate to the active tetrahydrofolate.
 Tetrahydrofolate is needed for the de novo synthesis of thymidine and purine bases, so synthesis will be inhibited.
-Methotrexate, therefore, inhibits the synthesis of DNA, RNA, thymidylates, and proteins.
+Methotrexate, therefore, inhibits the synthesis of DNA, RNA, and thymidylates.

 For the treatment of rheumatoid arthritis, inhibition of DHFR is not thought to be the main mechanism, but rather multiple mechanisms appear to be involved, including the inhibition of enzymes involved in purine metabolism, leading to accumulation of adenosine; inhibition of T cell activation and suppression of intercellular adhesion molecule expression by T cells; selective down-regulation of B cells; increasing CD95 sensitivity of activated T cells; and inhibition of methyltransferase activity, leading to deactivation of enzyme activity relevant to immune system function.
-Another mechanism of MTX is the inhibition of the binding of interleukin 1-beta to its cell surface receptor.
-Thereby, it acts as anticytokine.
+An additional mechanism is the inhibition of the binding of interleukin 1-beta to its cell surface receptor.

 The coenzyme folic acid (top) and the anticancer drug methotrexate (bottom) are very similar in structure.
 As a result, methotrexate is a competitive inhibitor of many enzymes that use folates.